 McCutchen Ranch is a multi-purpose equine facility, as well as Wayne & Melinda's home.
 In the large outdoor arena, you can rope steers and calves.
 Also, the Pro-Cutter mechanical cow is set up in the arena.
 The 120' round pen is specifically designed for training cutters.
 It is completely enclosed by cedar stays, with approximately two feet of sand to soften the ground.
 The barn & pens are "cowboy", but extremely safe with pipe construction in all pens and stalls.
 There are two stallion stalls with steel sides in the barn.
 Also in the barn, is a guest house for visiting clients, customers, family & friends.
 The land boasts numerous live oak trees, several tanks (ponds), and all manner of wildlife including, but not limited to, deer, turkey, quail, and dove.

-After years of concentrating on our own horses, God led Wayne to accept outside horses for cutting training in 2005.
-This continued until he announced his candidacy in July of 2008.
+After years of concentrating on our own horses and general training for the public, God led Wayne to accept outside horses for cutting training in 2005.
+This continued until he announced his candidacy for Sheriff in July of 2008.
 At that time, Wayne sent all of his customers' horses home.
 Wayne has also presented seminars and demonstrations on cutting horses, starting a young horse on cattle, working with young horses, and horse safety.
 In these, he always includes his faith and gives God the glory for our success.